fuzzbury/yoobook/README.md

 # yoobook

-code to extract a yoobook into a merged pdf
+python code to extract pages from a yoobook and create a pdf